 Auditing provides an opportunity to receive instruction in a particular course without receiving a grade or course credit.
 Auditors are expected to attend class sessions and may listen in class; the instructor is not required to review any written work auditors may choose to do.
-Directed Studies and Ph.D. seminars may not be audited.
+Directed Studies seminars may not be audited.
 Otherwise, audit is by permission of instructor.
 The instructor shall also set all terms of the audit.

-While not every request for audit can be approved, anyone may apply to audit a Union Presbyterian Seminary course.
+While not every request for audit can be approved, anyone may apply to audit a course, with the exception of students currently enrolled with Non-Degree/Limited Enrollment status.
 Students currently enrolled at UPSem shall submit their audit request through the registrar's office by the end of the official "drop/add" period of each term.
 All others shall submit their audit requests through the admissions office.
 All requests must be approved by the course instructor, who may consider several factors, including course aims and methods and class size, when responding to the request.
 Permission to audit can be withdrawn during a course at the discretion of the professor.
+Audit grade values are as follows: AUD (Audit satisfactorily completed), U (Audit unsatisfactorily completed), WAS (Audit withdrawn satisfactorily), or WU (Audit withdrawn unsatisfactorily).

-Graduates of Union Presbyterian Seminary and other RTC institutions, degree-seeking students, spouses of current UPSem students, and staff members employed by UPSem and RTC schools, as well as their spouses, may audit one course per term at no charge, as long as the course is otherwise available to auditors and as long as procedures for signing up for audit have been followed.
+Graduates of UPSem, degree-seeking students, spouses of current UPSem students, and staff members employed by UPSem, as well as their spouses, may audit one course per term at no charge, as long as the course is otherwise available to auditors and as long as procedures for signing up for audit have been followed.
 To audit additional courses in one term, and for all other auditors, there is a non-refundable fee of \$200.